Cozy Peach Kitchen

 Labeled ingredients used to make enchiladas.

-• Black beans: You can use canned beans or black beans cooked from dry.
+• Black beans: You can use canned beans or cook from dry using my Instant Pot black beans recipe.
 One 15 ounce can of black beans yields 1 and ½ cups of beans.
 Alternately, you can use white beans, kidney beans, or whatever cooked bean you have on hand.

 • Red bell pepper: Sweet bell peppers are packed with Vitamin C and add color to the enchilada filling.
 You can use yellow, orange, or green bell pepper.